sidhughes/AI4EO_Sentinel2_NDVI_Regression_Final/README.md

 ![True NDVI Map - Richmond Park](01_Figures/true_ndvi_richmond.png)

-The Richmond Park NDVI map shows clear spatial variation in vegetation greenness across the region.
+The Richmond Park NDVI map shows clear variation in vegetation greenness across the region.
 Higher NDVI values are expected over woodland and grassland areas within the park, while surrounding built-up areas are associated with lower NDVI values.
 This variation makes Richmond Park a suitable training area as it exposes the model to a range of vegetated and urban elements.

 ### True NDVI Map - Epping Forest